spack/spack/lib/spack/docs/getting_started.rst

-   Although we specify external package in ``/usr``, Spack is smart enough not to add ``/usr/lib`` to RPATHs, where it could cause unrelated system libraries to be used instead of their Spack equivalents. ``usr/bin`` will be present in PATH, however it will be have lower precedence compared to other packages and thereby prevent usage of system's binaries as opposed to their Spack equivalents.
+   Although we specify external package in ``/usr``, Spack is smart enough not to add ``/usr/lib`` to RPATHs, where it could cause unrelated system libraries to be used instead of their Spack equivalents. ``usr/bin`` will be present in PATH, however it will have lower precedence compared to paths from other dependencies.
+Thereby the usage of system's binaries as opposed to their Spack equivalents is avoided.

 ^^^
 Git